megalonyx/advent-of-code-2021/README.md

 ## Day 1: Awk

 Awk is well suited to working on text-files that can be handled line-wise.
 It is a good match for day 1.

+## Day 2: Lex

+Problem input looks somewhat like a programming language (like Logo, but with a submarine instead of a turtle).
+Maybe Logo would have been fitting, but I choose to build an interpreter for the problem in Lex.
+Normally you use Lex in conjunction with yacc, but I want to leave yacc as an option for another day, so I have to do some violence to lex to make it work.